bmdavid2/OligoRL/README.md

 Or

 - `--genefile`: The file name for the file  containing the mRNA sequences of the organsim of interest made by the nsrgenomes R package
 - `--rRNAtRNAfile`: the file name for the file containing the rRNA and tRNA sequences made by the nsrgenomes R package

+Directly supplying the `genefile` and `rRNAtRNAfile` bypasses the genome download and formatting process.

 ### Optional Arguments